Social Media Sentiment Analysis: Guide, Benefits & Tools for 2025

 04 Get inspired by competitors

-The best social listening tools (like the aforementioned Brand24) allow you to set up multiple projects and track both your own and your competitors’ brands.
+The best social listening tools allow you to set up multiple projects and track both your own and your competitors’ brands.

 And that’s a goldmine of inspiration!